stevenliuxd/AWS_EC2_Excercise/README.md

 # AWS EC2 Excercise

-This cmd-line application has two features that displays ec2 instance information to the user.
+This cmd-line application has two features that displays ec2 instance/ingress rules information to the user.

 # How to use
 ## Requirements

 * [Python 3](https://www.python.org/downloads/) installed on your host machine
-* Clone/download this repo, open the folder with VSCode (or any other IDE).
+* The application can be launched using Windows Powershell/Command Prompt or Bash (Linux).
-* Alternatively, you can run the application using Windows Powershell or bash (Linux).
+* If using Windows CMD, use '\' instead of '/' (e.g. venv\Scripts\activate)

 ## Setup Virtual Environment